IVoin-coder/schema-driven-action-propagation/README.md

 state transitions, but does not describe the execution process.

 ### Propagation
-Propagation in SDAP should be understood semantically, not as a runtime mechanic.

-SDAP does not handle orchestration or define a routing mechanism.
+Propagation in SDAP should be understood semantically, not as a runtime mechanic and does not handle orchestration or define a routing mechanism.
 The system itself decides:
 - how the action chain is constructed,
 - which services events are sent to,